PARSHAT SHMOT Let My People Go

 Afterward we must explain why Moshe never tells Pharaoh the 'whole truth', and why this was all part of God's master plan.

 In the second section of the shiur, we will show how this analysis serves as the foundation for Rashbam's conclusion that this 'master plan' is merely a 'hoax'.

-In the third section, we will question this conclusion, and offer a different approach (based on a little 'political realism') that will help us better appreciate God's 'master plan' for Yetziat Mitzrayim, and its theological significance.
+In the third section, we will question this conclusion, and offer a different approach that will help us better appreciate the theological significance of the entire process of the Exodus.

 It is quite understandable why the saying 'Let My People Go' is commonly understood as a plea for freedom from slavery.
 After all, this was Moshe's recurring plea to Pharaoh just about every time they met.
 Furthermore, the holiday of Passover, when we commemorate the events of the Exodus, is commonly associated with freedom from slavery [‘zman cheruteinu’].
 Therefore, it only makes sense that people would understand Moshe's demand that Pharaoh 'let his people go' as a request for freedom.

-However, when we undertake a careful analysis of the story of the Exodus in the Bible, it becomes quite clear that Moshe is making a totally different request, relating more to 'freedom of religion' than freedom from slavery.
+However, when we undertake a careful analysis of the story of the Exodus in the Bible, it becomes quite clear that Moshe is making a totally different request, relating more to 'freedom of religion' than to 'freedom from slavery'.

 The proof of this point is rather tedious but very straightforward.
 All that we need to do is to follow the plot that unfolds in Sefer Shmot, tracing each time that Moshe Rabeinu goes to Pharaoh to make demands on behalf of Bnei Yisrael.

 To be thorough, we begin our analysis by first examining God's original instruction to Moshe concerning his mission to Pharaoh, as explained to Moshe at the burning bush: